How It Works: Check Valves

 5. Ball Check Valves

-Check valves are self-actuating devices designed to allow media to be transported in a single direction while preventing backflow or flow in the opposite direction.
-These valves are primarily utilized in potable (drinking) water, wastewater, and irrigation applications.
-However, they also feature in other applications, including processing, mining, food & beverage, oil & gas, pharmaceutical, power, transporting hot and cold water, HVAC systems, steam, chemical, petroleum refining and production.
+Designed as self-actuating devices, check valves allow media to flow in one direction while preventing backflow.
+These valves find utility primarily in potable water, wastewater, and irrigation systems; however, they are also crucial in various other applications, including processing, mining, food and beverage, oil and gas, pharmaceuticals, power production, and HVAC systems.

 0